Powerapps Lookup

 DeepakAssociate ManagerSales

 No reduction formula is included in this lookup function.
-That’s why the function returned the complete record of the employee.
+That’s why the function returned the complete employee record.

-Power Apps lookup function with person column of the lookup column
+With the person column of the lookup column:

 In the given table, 'Employee name' is the person column.
-You can use the following lookup operation if you want only the employee name.
+You can use the following lookup operation to retrieve only the employee's name.

 employ name